 Nanomia spp. — These are among the most common siphonophores in both Atlantic and Pacific waters, both in epipelagic and midwater environments.
-We have observed that epipelagic Nanomia tend to have smaller tentilla than their mesopelagic counterparts, which may account for their specialization on smaller crustaceans (such as copepods) instead of larger crustaceans (such as krill).
+We have observed that epipelagic Nanomia tend to have smaller tentilla than their mesopelagic counterparts, which may explain their tendency to capture smaller crustaceans such as copepods (Purcell 1981a) instead of larger crustaceans such as krill.
 Midwater ROV observations of deep-dwelling Nanomia have predominantly reported interactions with krill prey, as well as with the occasional chaetognath or sergestid shrimp (Choy et al. 2017).
-We identified one specimen of mesopelagic Nanomia with krill and stomatopod DNA in its gut contents, in agreement with its large-crustacean specialist characterization (Fig. 5).
-Epipelagic Nanomia might not be as specialized on large crustacean prey, since the literature reports a combination of copepod, decapod, mysid, and chaetognath prey (Purcell, 1981a).
-In the North Pacific Ocean, our metabarcoding identified copepod prey in an epipelagic Nanomia off California, a hyperiid amphipod prey in an epipelagic Nanomia off Hawaii (SM-Figure 1).
+We identified one specimen of mesopelagic Nanomia with krill and stomatopod DNA in its gut contents, congruent with its large-crustacean specialist characterization (Fig. 5).
+However, epipelagic Nanomia might not be as specialized on large crustacean prey, since the literature reports a combination of copepod, decapod, mysid, and chaetognath prey (Purcell, 1981a).
+In the North Pacific Ocean, our metabarcoding identified copepod prey in an epipelagic Nanomia off California, a hyperiid amphipod prey in an epipelagic Nanomia off Hawaii (SM Figure 1).
 The hyperiid amphipod could have been a commensal or parasite on the Nanomia instead of prey, though this is unlikely since only the gastrozooids were dissected while amphipods tend to colonize the nectophores or bracts.
 In the North Atlantic Ocean, we sampled 14 specimens of epipelagic Nanomia, seven of which contained copepod prey (Fig. 2).
-Upon visual inspection of the sampled gastrozooids we could identify Temora, Centropages, and Acartia copepods, the most abundant genera in the plankton sample, whose identity was also validated by the metabarcoding results.
+Upon visual inspection of the sampled gastrozooids we could identify Temora, Centropages, and Acartia copepods, the most abundant genera in the plankton sample, whose identity was also validated by the metabarcoding results (genus and species-level assignment scores: Centropages sp.
+54.99%, Acartia tonsa 91.5%, and Temora discaudata 91.81%, using the SILVA123 database).
 The corresponding environmental plankton samples showed that these waters were dominated by cladocerans, and thus these Nanomia were positively selecting for copepod prey and selecting against cladoceran prey (not detected in the guts).
 The exclusion of the overabundant cladocerans from the diet of Atlantic Nanomia suggests that their specialization could be copepod-specific.

 Calycophorans — These siphonophores are characterized by their lack of a pneumatophore (gas-filled apical vesicle) and their structurally-homogeneous tentilla (Damian-Serrano et al. 2021b).
 However, these tentilla present a great variation in nematocyst number and size, which may translate into dietary differences (Damian-Serrano et al. 2021a).
 We provided insights into the diets of two highly abundant deep-sea calycophorans, Lensia conoidea and Chuniphyes multidentata, which morphology predicted as small-crustacean specialists.
 Both sequenced specimens contained copepod DNA, supporting these predictions (Fig. 5).
 Gelatinous prey has been reported for Desmophyes annectens from ROV observations, however we found only copepod prey sequences.
 We found gelatinous prey in Diphyes dispar (salp prey), Muggiaea atlantica (larvacean), and Sphaeronectes christiansonae (nausithoid medusa).
 The latter constitutes the first record of S. christiansonae feeding.
 While these medusae can be very small, the minute size of this siphonophore may render this interaction dubious.
 The far more common epipelagic Sphaeronectes species, S. koellikeri, appears to be a copepod specialist according to visual gut content analysis (Purcell 1981a).
 We sequenced the gut contents of two specimens of this species, one of them indeed was consuming a copepod, yet the other was consuming a crab larva.
 The latter constitutes a novel prey type for this species, yet still within the expected range of a small-crustacean specialist.
 Another validated expectation occurred with Sulculeolaria chuni, a visually-assessed copepod specialist in Purcell (1981a), for which we detected copepod prey in an Atlantic specimen.